 Which is the more advantageous in divorce proceedings?
 The parties involved might wish to make sensible offers from an early stage, rather than incur a significant costs risk.
 However, my own view is for more discretion.
 The ‘no order’ principle should be departed from in wider circumstances than is currently the case.
 Where a party is hell bent on going to court, thereby forcing the poorer spouse to settle on either less favourable terms or incur the additional costs of litigation, should such a strategy be more routinely condemned in costs if it ultimately proves unsuccessful?

-Laura Guillon is the principal trainee solicitor at Stowe Family Law, assisting the Senior Partner.
+Laura Guillon was the principal trainee solicitor at Stowe Family Law, assisting the Senior Partner.
 Laura is half French and speaks French fluently.
 Her interest is in ancillary relief, particularly cases that have an international element.